sarahconnollybristol/cs-uob.github.io/README.md

 # Year 3, Teaching Block 1

-Single honours computer science students pick four units, of which two are assessed in term (coursework) and two are assessed in January.
+Single honours computer science students pick five units, of which two are assessed in term (worth 15 CP each) and three are assessed in January (worth 10 CP each).
 As a result, each unit has three codes, one for the teaching unit (where the unit material will be) and one each for the in-term and January assessments.
 Some units only exist in one of the two assessment forms, these have only two codes.

-The in-term assessments are 20 credit points each, and the January ones 10 credit points each.

 Students who are not single honours CS should check with their programme director for details, but typically they can only take the 10 credit versions of units, with a January assessment.